tpgmartin/front-end/test/readme.md

 Thanks for taking the time to complete our front-end test.
 We hope you find it straighforward yet interesting - it is representative of the work the front-end team is currently undertaking at OpenTable.

-Please fork this repository, add your completed test and submit a pull request to send us your work.

-If you have any questions along the way please feel free to email John Catterfeld (Senior Front-End Developer) at jcatterfeld@opentable.com or tweet [@jcatterfeld][tweet].
+Please ask any questions and submit your test to John Catterfeld (Senior Front-End Developer) at jcatterfeld@opentable.com or tweet [@jcatterfeld][tweet].

 ## The task

 We are rebuilding our existing [Search Results][livesearchresults] and [Restaurant Profile page][liverestaurantprofile] for toptable.co.uk.
 This test will focus on specific elements within each page, so the pages required and part-wireframe and part-finalised code.

 Please submit two pages, a **search results** page and a **restaurant page** based on the linked wireframes.